Azure-Samples/ms-identity-blazor-server/WebApp-your-API/B2C/README-Incremental.md

             .AddInMemoryTokenCaches();
     ```

-    This enables your application to use the Microsoft identity platform endpoint to sign-in users and to call the protected Web API.
+    This enables your application to use the Microsoft identity platform endpoint to sign-in users and to call the protected web API.

     The following code registers client service to use the HttpClient by dependency injection.